-To prove this fact, as mentioned in \cite{kha11} (see also \cite{FarMar11}), it is possible to show that $\pi_0(\Symp_c(P))=\Z^3$, and that it is generated by three Dehn twists around the three boundary components: it is our task to show that if we apply an arbitrarily small Hofer deformation of $\phi$, taking place in $\Ham_c(\D)$, we can force $\phi_P\vert_P$ to in the connected component of the identity of $\Symp_c(P)$.
+To prove this fact, as mentioned in \cite{kha11} (see also \cite{FarMar11}), it is possible to show that $\pi_0(\Symp_c(P))=\Z^3$, and that it is generated by three Dehn twists around the three boundary components.
+Below we show that if one applies an arbitrarily small Hofer deformation of $\phi$, taking place in $\Ham_c(\D)$, one can force $\phi_P\vert_P$ to be in the connected component of the identity of $\Symp_c(P)$.
 A Dehn twist around an embedded circle in $\D$ can be represented by a Hamiltonian whose Hofer norm is dependent on the diameter of the normal neighbourhood of the circle that we choose.
 In particular, we may represent the Dehn twists components in $[\phi_P\vert_P]\in\pi_0(\Symp_c(P))$ corresponding to curves near the boundaries of $D_i$ using $\psi\in\Ham_c(\D)$, with $\norm{\psi}<\varepsilon$; as for the component corresponding to a curve near $\partial \D$, it cannot appear in the decomposition since $\phi_P\vert_P$ is the restriction of an element in $S_0'$ (the presence of such factor forces the linking number to be $k$, where $k$ is the number of these Dehn twists counted with signs).
-As a result, $\psi^{-1}\circ\phi_P\vert_P$ is in the connected component of the identity in $\Symp_c(P)$, and it is enough to prove that $Q_2(\psi^{-1}\circ\phi_P\vert_P)=0$ by Hofer Lipschitz property of $Q_2$.
+As a result, $\psi^{-1}\circ\phi_P\vert_P$ is in the connected component of the identity in $\Symp_c(P)$, and it is enough to prove that $Q_2(\psi^{-1}\circ\phi_P\vert_P)=0$ by the Hofer Lipschitz property of $Q_2$.

 $\psi^{-1}\circ\phi_P\vert_P$ is not necessarily in $\Ham_c(P)$, which would be enough to conclude; it may be however deformed to an element in $\Ham_c(P)$ without changing the value of $Q_2$.
-Let us consider the Flux homomorphism (definition and properties may be found in \cite{McDuffSalamon94}) and let us compute it on two Hamiltonian isotopies defined by $K_i$ where: \begin{itemize} \item $K_i$ are supported on a small neighbourhood of $D_i$, equal to $1$ in small neighbourhoods of $L_i$ (here the $L_i$ constitute the premonotone lagrangian configuration we had at the beginning of the section, it is not the pair of concentric circles on $\sphere^2$ we are using to compute the quasimorphism); \item $\supp(K_1)\cap \supp(K_2)=\emptyset$; \item $\supp(K_i)\cap \supp(\psi^{-1}\circ\phi_P\vert_P)=\emptyset$ for $i=1, 2$ and all real times $s$; \end{itemize}
+Let us consider the Flux homomorphism (definition and properties may be found in \cite{McDuffSalamon94}) and let us compute it on two Hamiltonian isotopies defined by $K_i$ where: \begin{itemize} \item $K_i$ is supported on a small neighbourhood of $D_i$, equal to $1$ in a small neighbourhood of $L_i$ (here the $L_i$ constitute the premonotone Lagrangian configuration we had at the beginning of the section, it is not the pair of concentric circles on $\sphere^2$ we are using to compute the quasimorphism); \item $\supp(K_1)\cap \supp(K_2)=\emptyset$; \item $\supp(K_i)\cap \supp(\psi^{-1}\circ\phi_P\vert_P)=\emptyset$ for $i=1, 2$; \end{itemize}